avnascimento/snowflake-to-bq-data-transfer-tool/README.md

 --snowflake.account.url={SNOWFLAKE_URL} --gcs.storage.integration=MIGRATION_INTEGRATION --service.account.file.path={Path of service account}"
 ```
 * **service.account.file.path:** This property can be skipped if running using user account.
+* Set these properties if Snowflake is in AWS. `temp.gcs.bucket,aws.access.key.id,aws.secret.access.id`

 ## Custom Jar Build
 * Update the [application.properties](src/main/resources/application.properties) file based on your Snowflake instance and need.
 The properties file contains \